 Notes may have any denomination, subject to compliance with any applicable legal and regulatory requirements.
-The initial minimum denominations for Notes are U.S.\$500,000, $\[\in \]$ 500,000, $\[\in \]$ 500,000, $\[\in \]$ 5100,000 and \$\]4100,000,000 and, in each case, integral multiples of units of 1,000 in excess thereof.
+The initial minimum denominations for Notes are U.S.\$500,000, $\mbox{\ensuremath{\mathfrak{e}}}500,000$ , £200,000 and \$100,000,000 and, in each case, integral multiples of units of 1,000 in excess thereof.
 The minimum denominations of Notes denominated in other currencies will be in accordance with any applicable legal and regulatory requirements.
 Minimum denominations may be changed from time to time.

-Notes may, if the proceeds of the issue are accepted in the United Kingdom, constitute deposits for the purposes of the prohibition on accepting deposits contained in section 19 of the Financial Services and Markets Act 2000 (FSMA) unless they are issued to a limited class of professional investors and have a denomination of at least £100,000 or its equivalent, see "Subscription and Sale".
+Notes may, if the proceeds of the issue are accepted in the United Kingdom, constitute deposits for the purposes of the prohibition on accepting deposits contained in section 19 of the Financial Services and Markets Act 2000, as amended (the FSMA) unless they are issued to a limited class of professional investors and have a denomination of at least £100,000 or its equivalent and in any event must have a minimum denomination of £200,000 in the case of Notes issued under the Programme as above.